Updates

 However, this will only show up if the operating system has access to the drives.
 In my case, connecting 520 byte sector drives to a Dell R730 with a H730p controller, the drives do show up on the controller management page as 520 byte sectors and “RAID ready”, however I was unable to do anything with them, nor did the controller pass the drives to the operating system, despite setting the controller in “HBA Mode”.
 Although some info online suggested that flashing a H710 into “IT mode” was able to fix the problem, no workaround for H730/H730p or anything that generation has come up.
 Thus I was unable to do anything with the drives unless I purchase another HBA card.

 In the end I purchased 2 LSI 9217-8i 2308 HBAs for 160 CNY (around 20 USD at the time) on Taobao.
 As a bonus the cards were already flashed into IT mode, reducing my pain.
 IT mode basically means that instead of functioning as a RAID controller, the card will passthrough the disks without any modification.
 Though the HBA mode on my H730p should have functioned the same, for some hiccup or another the H730p did not pass it through.
-I ended up using the cards on another machine that did not have a build-in SAS controller but only a SATA one, so I guess nothing is wasted afterall.
+I ended up using the cards on another machine that did not have a build-in SAS controller but only a SATA one, so I guess the purchase is not wasted afterall.

 Why did you buy those disks then?
 Should I buy them?